loopfinito/llm_1/README.md

 # LLM #1

-Experiments on LLM based on Sebastian Raschka's book « Build a large Language Model »
+Experiments on LLM based on Sebastian Raschka's book « Build a Large Language Model »

 ## Usage